 The market value is different from the book value of the shares.
-Book value of equity includes value or equity share capital plus reserves and surplus less loss if any.
+Book value of equity includes value or equity share capital plus reserves and surplus less loss, if any.
 A situation where the market value of equity is more than its book value is most preferable.
-The majority of the well-to-do listed companies have market prices of their shares more than its book value.
+The majority of the well-to-do listed companies have market prices of their shares more than their book value.
 It determines that the company is in the growing stage and has a very good scope of growth in the future.
-While a market value less than the book value is not usual.
+At the same time, a market value less than the book value is not usual.
 It means the market has no interest in investing in the shares of such a company.
-And, a market value equals to the book value means the company does not command the premium vis-a-vis its book value due to various factors.
+And, a market value equal to the book value means the company does not command the premium vis-a-vis its book value due to various factors.

 For calculating the market value of equity, you will require the following two variables: